piizei/azure-ai-ocr/README.md

 ### Example 2
 [example 2 - Complex tables](example-2-tables) Let's find some insurance products from a more complex table.

+### Notes on the examples
+- I used https://bjdash.github.io/JSON-Schema-Builder/ to create the json-schemas in the example folders.
+If the keys in the json model are not self-explanatory, you should use description fields to tell the LLM model what you mean by each key to increase accuracy.

 ## Develop

 Install with poetry